 Paul Getty may have been onto something when he said, “I’ve never been one to bet on the weather.”
-Over the course of the last few years, winter weather is getting more unpredictable – and more dangerous.
-It’s not merely the weather that’s the problem, but also the ways in which state and local governments find themselves unprepared for unfamiliar weather phenomena.
+Over the course of the last few years, winter weather has become more unpredictable – and more dangerous.
+It’s not merely the weather that’s the problem.
+It’s the lack of winter preparedness by state and local governments for unfamiliar weather phenomena.

-Let’s look at three winter disasters from 2021 to see how outcomes could have been improved when the unpredictable came to pass.
+These three winter disasters from 2021 demonstrate how outcomes could have been improved when the unpredictable came to pass.

 Unprecedented Snow in Texas

 February in Texas usually entails mild temperatures in the 50s.
 But in 2021, parts of the state plummeted to -20 degrees Fahrenheit as an unexpected snowstorm derailed the state’s infrastructure, which was not designed to withstand prolonged negative temperatures.
 The storm left millions without power, water, heat and internet for days.

 “We’ve never seen a winter weather event like this in the state of Texas in recorded history, that I’m aware of.
 Our water systems are really built for heat.
 We saw multiple failure points… Generators are built to run in the middle of the summer when it’s hot outside, not when you have five to seven days of extremely cold temperatures,” said Toby Baker of the Texas Commission on Environmental Quality.

 Without a response plan for snow or extreme cold, the Texas Division of Emergency Management (TDEM) didn’t take advantage of the national Emergency Alert System (EAS) to send direct communications like cell phone alerts or robocalls.
 Without power or internet, many residents were unable to receive basic information, including notices to boil water, where to find heated shelters or updates on power.